rdwz/astro-design/CONTRIBUTING.md

 Our design system and components are documented with [Docz](https://www.docz.site/) and hosted by [GitHub Pages](https://pages.github.com/).
 Its documentation can be viewed at [magnetis.github.io/astro](https://magnetis.github.io/astro/).

+We recommend [Prettier](https://github.com/prettier/prettier) as your code formatter to keep a consistent style.

 ## Table of contents

 - [Setup and running](#setup-and-running)